3103arsl/dtl-skill-test/README.md

 - We will NOT be expecting to see login, logout, user crud modules.
 Please keep your focus on the product module.
 (You are free to create a middleware that can create a random user when request triggered.)
 - We are NOT expecting to test a code.
 - We are NOT expecting for HTML/Blade Template code.
 This scenario must work on an API and works with JSON format.

+#### Note: I have implement Observer to save user information and send email notification to creator.

  ### Installation